 While pleasant for a nice stroll away from the rumbling Buenos Aires buses and home to quite a few architectural gems, it’s admittedly not one of the city’s most dazzling destinations.

 On the weekdays, Florida is flooded with office workers and vendors selling everything from tango tours to leather goods on the fancier northern end of the mall and handmade jewelry and hair braiding on the southern side.

 While some vendors stick around on the weekends, Florida is decided mellower when no one is rushing from point A to point B.

 Florida Street’s History

-The 1922 silent avant guarde film, ‘La Chica de la Calle Florida‘ (The Girl from Florida Street) about a girl who works in a store on the mall, revealed Argentina’s modernity with elements of drama highlighted by class divisions, so pronounced at the time and still in evidence today.
+The 1922 silent avant-garde film, ‘La Chica de la Calle Florida‘ (The Girl from Florida Street), about a girl who works in a store on the mall, revealed Argentina’s modernity and contained elements of drama that highlighted class divisions, so pronounced at the time and still in evidence today.

-Today, Florida has few empty buildings and has once again become a predominately commercial area with its own automobile-free charm.
-What the downtown street lacks in classic neighborhood flavor found in other neighborhoods such as Recoleta and San Telmo it makes up for with stunning buildings such as Galerías Pacífico.
+Today, Florida has just a few empty buildings and has once again become a predominately commercial area with its own automobile-free charm.

 → continue reading: